matuteiglesias/journal/content/Dev/2024-03-22_Optimized_Scrapy_Spider_and_Fixed_File_Naming_Issu.md

 - Resolved a `FileNotFoundError` in the MultiCSVItemPipeline by adjusting the filename format and ensuring directory existence.

 **Achievements:**
-- Successfully summarized Scrapy spider execution results and outlined next steps for data review and [[optimization]].
+- Successfully summarized Scrapy spider execution results and outlined next steps for data review and optimization.
 - Provided clear guidelines for using the `CategoriasSpider` class, ensuring ethical scraping practices.
 - Executed the `CategoriasSpider` with detailed instructions for successful data extraction.
 - Fixed the file naming issue in the MultiCSVItemPipeline, preventing future errors.

 **Pending Tasks:**
-- Further review and [[optimization]] of the scraped data are needed to enhance [[data processing]] efficiency.
+- Further review and optimization of the scraped data are needed to enhance data processing efficiency.